FoxGroveMedia/Campsite/README.md

 - Pages: Markdown with frontmatter or `.njk` templates; other files copy through
 - Layouts: Nunjucks defaults with a base layout and content block
 - Dev loop: file watcher rebuilds on change; output served from `campsite/`
+- Partials: reusable snippets in `src/partials/`
+- Static assets: copy `public/` to `campsite/` on build

 ## 🤝 Contributing
 Pull up a camp chair and open a PR.
 Keep it cozy, documented, and easy to extend.
 Tests and linting are coming soon.